Watch the video below to learn why some LLU students decide to mentor community kids:

 - Special Ops: Students identified as at-risk by San Bernardino school principals, are partnered with Loma Linda University mentors for outdoor activities and creative projects, Friday afternoons, at various elementary and high schools.

 - Community Kids Connection (CKC) Music: Music lessons taught by Loma Linda University students are offered to youth ages 5-18.
 Instruments include violin, cello, piano and guitar.
 Instruments and cases may be provided upon request.
-CKC Music classes are on Wednesdays from 4:30 p.m. - 6:00 p.m. in the P-Wing at Indian Springs High School, 650 N. Del Rosa Drive, San Bernardino.
+CKC Music classes are on Wednesdays from 4:30 p.m. - 6:00 p.m. and are currently taking place in our community garden and online.

 - La Escuelita Family Resource Center consists of programming geared for CKC parents and adults in the community.
-Classes and dates vary by instructor, but may include English as a Second Language (ESL), nutrition, aerobics, computer literacy, parenting, etc. Classes and workshops take place at the Indian Springs High School P-Wing, 650 N. Del Rosa Drive, San Bernardino.
+Classes and dates vary by instructor, but may include English as a Second Language (ESL), nutrition, aerobics, computer literacy, parenting, etc. Classes and workshops are currently taking place online and in our community garden space.